Cynsar-Foundation/cf.api/README.md

 - **Performance**: Built on top of Node.js, Strapi ensures optimal performance.
 - **Developer-friendly**: Offers a powerful CLI and admin panel, and is plugin-oriented.

+## Why Moving to Directus?

+In our journey with Strapi, we encountered several obstacles.
+One significant challenge was the necessity to design or write code for each workflow.
+This approach risked increasing our 'code debt'—a concept you can explore further [here].
+Our aim is to offer a streamlined interface for administrators, enabling them to create unique logical workflows in Directus without the need for coding.
+Additionally, a key advantage of transitioning to Directus is the flexibility it offers in allowing real-time schema redesigns.

 ## Dependencies